dactylographsy/grunt-dactylographsy/README.md

 root: 'dist'
 // The project's root url: written into manifest, consumed by client-side script
 rootUrl: ''
+// Paths which assets are stored internally but which are not relevant for client-side script
+// e.g. /dist.
+These will be removed from paths to assets!
+devPaths: []
 // Additional meta information for manifest (JSON stringified)
 package: 'None'
 ```